College Republican Constitution

 Section 1: Eligibility for Membership The CR shall be open to all CSB/SJU students.
 Members attending at least half of the meetings shall be held in good standing.
-Faculty, staff, and other non-students are allowed to attend meetings and events, but are not granted voting rights.
+Faculty, staff, and other non-students are allowed to attend meetings and events, upon approval by the chair, but are not granted voting rights.

 Section 2: Voting Member Criteria Any CSB/SJU student, having attended at least one meeting of the CR, shall be granted voting status.

 Section 3: Removal of Members A petition to remove a member must be submitted to an officer.
-This petition must contain the signatures of half of voting members.
-When such petition is received, the Chair shall call a meeting of the club to determine whether or not the member should be removed.
+This petition must contain the signatures of half of officers.
+When such petition is received, the Chair shall call a meeting of the club officers to determine whether or not the member should be removed.
 Grounds for removal shall be presented by the Chair.
 The member in question shall be provided an opportunity to present a defense either in person or in writing.
-A quorum shall be present, and a vote 2/3 of the voting members shall be required to remove the member in question.
+A vote 2/3 of the present officers shall be required to remove the member in question.

 Article III: Officers

 Section 1: Officer Qualifications Any member of the CR is eligible to be an officer.

-The officers of the CR shall be Chair, Vice Chair, Treasurer, and Secretary.
+Section 2: Elected Officers The officers of the CR shall be Chair, Vice Chair, Treasurer, and Secretary.

-The Chair shall preside at all meetings, call special meetings, run the election process and be the primary contact with the institution.
+Section 3: Duties of Officers The Chair shall preside at all meetings, call special meetings, run the election process and be the primary contact with the institution.